MaximilianHess/reproduce-everybody-is-a-winner/README.md

 Once the environment is set up, open the Jupyter Notebook and run `ttests_untuned_results.ipynb`

-### What is not included in the repo
+### What is Not Included in the Repository

-Due to storage constraints we did not include the results file created by Elliot which contains the predictions of the models.
-However we included the individual performance files from each run which enable
+Due to storage constraints, we did not include the `results` and `weights` (which was empty either way) folders.
+This means that the files created by Elliot containing the model predictions are not included.
+However, we have included the individual performance files from each run in the `performance` folder.